Ekiti APDA suspends state chairman — Nigeria Today

 Ekiti APDA suspends state chairman

+“All the allegations are also false because there are no evidence to buttress them.

+“I am handling the issue maturely because I am a party leader.
+I will not follow them to misbehave maturely.
+I don’t have skeletons in my cupboard.”she said.(NAN)

-The post Ekiti APDA suspends state chairman appeared first on The Herald Nigeria.
+The post Ekiti APDA suspends state chairman appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share